kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 1. Generates a self-signed CA to set up identities for each component in the cluster.
 The user can provide their own CA cert and/or key by dropping it in the cert directory configured via `--cert-dir` (`/etc/kubernetes/pki` by default).
-   The APIServer certs will have additional SAN entries for any `--apiserver-cert-extra-sans` arguments, lowercased if necessary.
+   The API server certs will have additional SAN entries for any `--apiserver-cert-extra-sans` arguments, lowercased if necessary.

-1. Writes kubeconfig files in `/etc/kubernetes/` for the kubelet, the controller-manager and the scheduler to use to connect to the API server, each with its own identity.
+1. Writes kubeconfig files in `/etc/kubernetes/` for the kubelet, the controller-manager, and the scheduler to connect to the API server, each with its own identity.
 Also additional kubeconfig files are written, for kubeadm as administrative entity (`admin.conf`) and for a super admin user that can bypass RBAC (`super-admin.conf`).